UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 We will first review the results from the AutoML process run under the Studio Classic, and then share the results produced under the Sagemaker Canvas service.

-## Sagemaker Studio Classic
+## Sagemaker Studio Classic Results

 Auto-pilot ML ran 100+ training jobs to optimize the selected model.
-The best model selected by AutoMl include an F1 score of 0.189 and an Accuracy of 0.975.
+The best model selected by AutoML produced a model with an F1 score of 0.189 and an accuracy of 0.975.

 ## Model Building Results
-The following shows the results from 100 differnt model builds performed by Sagemaker AutoML
+The following shows the results from 100 different model builds performed by Sagemaker AutoML

 ![best_model](Images/bestmodel.png)